 Let It Go

 Last, but not least, once you have a box of items ready to be donated, take them off ASAP.
 The last thing you want to do is give yourself time to second guess yourself.
 Take the items to the thrift store and move on.
+Plus, you don't want your decluttered items to turn into a box of clutter in another room (or your car)!

 The thoughts of tackling an entire home can be overwhelming.
 However, you can get started decluttering your home.
 Remember, choose one area and start small.